sabriciftci/website/content/books/_index.md

 ---

-This page will be updated as the links for my books become available.
+You can find the links for my books on this page.
-Thank you for your patience!